Updated: May 2018

 No matter how you get there, your ultimate objective should be the Tower of London.
 This was the original royal residence and the center of the city’s history for hundreds of years.
 Now preserved as a UNESCO World Heritage Site, the Tower is a first-rate attraction.
 The tour given by the guards (called Beefeaters) is a fantastic overview to the Tower explaining its dual purpose as Royal residence and also prison.
 After the Beefeater Tour, spend some time wandering around the walled ramparts and visiting the Treasury to see the royal jewels.
 (We found the Treasury to be much more manageable and better organized than similar exhibits elsewhere, such as Vienna’s Hofburg Palace).

 By this time, you’re probably a little tired from your long, sleepless night on the overnight flight.
+I know my flight to London left me completely drained.
 You’re also probably a little hungry.
 There are numerous restaurants and street food in the Tower of London area.
 We oped for the perfect fish and chips at a nearby pub!

 When you finally tire of the fun, make your way back to the Underground and transfer to the Piccadilly line, taking it back to London’s Heathrow airport (last stop).